Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-$\phi(a)$ is fundamentally encoded into the ``data vector" that determines its frequency.
-Given a single data vector, the corresponding values of $a$ and $b$ can be determined.
-We adopt a coordinate system with an origin at the center of $s_a$ similar to that of the Bloch sphere to describe the data vector, where the angle measured from the $x$ axis is denoted $\phi$ and the angle measured from the $z$ axis is denoted $\theta$.
+\(\phi(a)\) is fundamentally encoded into the \RL{``}data vector'' that determines its frequency.
+Given a single data vector, the corresponding values of \(a\) and \(b\) can be determined.
+We adopt a coordinate system with an origin at the center of \(s_{a}\) similar to that of the Bloch sphere to describe the data vector, where the angle measured from the x axis is denoted \(\phi\) and the angle measured from the z axis is denoted $\theta$.

-Let $b=f_2(r, \theta)$.
+Let \(b = f_{2}(r,\theta)\).
 Let $\theta$ be the angle between two vectors.
-Let the first vector be defined by two points: a sphere's center and its intersubsection with the plane $z=z_1(a,0)$.
-Let the second also be defined by two points: a sphere's center and its intersubsection with the plane $z=z_1(a,b)$.
-Let $r$ be the magnitude of a data vector.
-Then we have:
+Let the first vector be defined by two points: a sphere\RL{'}s centre and its intersubsection with the plane \(z = z_{1}(a,0)\).
+Let the second also be defined by two points: a sphere\RL{'}s centre and its intersubsection with the plane \(z = z_{1}(a,b)\).
+Let r be the magnitude of a data vector.
+Then we have